-The book includes artifacts from my own collection, and my personal childhood recollections of him and the Mansfield Soda Shop.
+The culmination of over three years of research, this book includes my childhood recollections of my grandfather and the Mansfield Soda Shop.

 -Christopher A. Kuntz